 Just over 10 percent of all SNAP participants’ acquisition events (one-third of all their free events) was from family, friends, and through social gatherings such as at neighborhood and community events.
 Lower income nonparticipants reported close to 8 percent of all acquisition events, while higher income households reported about 7 percent, as being provided for free from family, friends, and at social gatherings.

 The differences across household groups were even larger with respect to free acquisition events from schools.
 SNAP households reported that over 8 percent of their food acquisition events were provided for free by schools, while lower income nonparticipants reported 3 percent of their events as being free from schools, and higher income households reported less than 2 percent.
 SNAP households are automatically eligible for free meals from USDA's School Breakfast Program and its National School Lunch Program, which may make it easier for them to access these free meals.

 SNAP households were also more likely than higher income households to report obtaining food from food banks and Meals on Wheels for free.
 In contrast, a smaller share of all acquisition events in SNAP households were provided for free from restaurants and other eating places and from the work place as compared to higher income households.

 These differences highlight the importance of schools, family, friends, and other social networks for SNAP households and the extent these households rely on sources of non-purchased foods.

-FoodAPS National Household Food Acquisition and Purchase Survey , by Elizabeth Larimore and Elina T. Page, USDA, Economic Research Service, March 2018
+FoodAPS National Household Food Acquisition and Purchase Survey , by Elina T. Page and Linda Kantor, USDA, Economic Research Service, April 2019

 Where Households Get Food in a Typical Week: Findings from USDA’s FoodAPS , by Jessica E. Todd and Benjamin Scharadin, ERS, July 2016